STREAMED: Ab-Soul Drops Long-Awaited ‘HERBERT’ Album, The Weeknd Unleashes “Nothing Is Lost” From ‘Avatar’ Soundtrack, & More

 Ab-Soul steps back into the game by analyzing the man in the mirror with his long-awaited self-titled album, HERBERT.

-Soul enlisted some skilled emcees for his guest spots here.
+Soul enlisted some skilled emcees for his guest spots.
 That list includes Big Sean, Joey Bada$$, Russ, and Top Dawg Entertainment President Terrence “Punch” Henderson.
-Speaking of TDE, label mates SiR, Zacari, and Lance Skiiiwalker all make appearances on the vulnerable project.
+Speaking of TDE, label mates SiR, Zacari and Lance Skiiiwalker all make appearances on the vulnerable project.

 Jhené Aiko also comes through for Soul.
 Fans may recall the duo worked together on “Terrorist Threats” and “Soulo Ho3” off Ab’s fan-loved Control System project.
 They also teamed up on cuts like “WTH” and “One Way St.” Now, they’re joining forces again on “The Wild Side” where they layer their vocals together once more.